prezi/snakebasket/README.md

 Thus, to use pip by itself is to have to manually keep all versions in sync across an environment.
 In complex applications with many contributors, this doesn't scale well.

-In the above situation, snakebasket installs the latest version, and then it `sb install`s that decision.
+In the above situation, snakebasket picks the latest version, and then it `sb install`s that decision.

-It is recommended to specify the requirements in a simple `requirements.txt` from which snakebasket automatically reads:
+You can specify package dependencies in a few ways (including via setup.py above), but the recommended way is to specify the requirements in a simple `requirements.txt` from which snakebasket automatically reads:

 ```
 #foo/requirements.txt
 ReportLab=1.7